mpethamotaung/Image-Processing/README.md

 ## ⚙ Getting Started
 1. Fork the repository.
-2. Create a virtual environment (pyenv, virtualenv, anaconda, etc) using recommended 'python 3.12.8'
+2. Create a virtual environment (pyenv, virtualenv, anaconda, etc) using recommended 'python 3.12.8' **Anaconda**
+   * Create an environment
+     '''sh
+     conda create --name <my-env>
+   *
-3. Install the requirements from `requirements.txt` in your virtual environment.
+4. Install the requirements from `requirements.txt` in your virtual environment.
-4. Open the repository directory '(local_instance)/image-processing/pixelsproject/' in the command line (in your IDE of choice) and run:
+5. Open the repository directory '(local_instance)/image-processing/pixelsproject/' in the command line (in your IDE of choice) and run:
    ```sh
    python manage.py runserver
 6. The default development server address is:  'http://127.0.0.1:8000/'